-START Upon arrival, 1) Attend TGS and EPS graduate orientation meetings and 2) Meet with the DGS individually.
-3) Submit top of Worksheet for PhD course Requirements, transcript, and CV to GSTS Documents 4) Meet with prospective research advisor and other faculty to discuss research interests.
+START Upon arrival, 517111 1) Attend TGS and EPS graduate orientation meetings and 2) Degree audit and foundational course completion plan with DGS and advisor.
+Submit top of Worksheet for PhD course Requirements, transcript, and CV to GSTS Documents 4) Meet with prospective research advisor and other faculty to discuss research interests.
 5) Start courses, teaching, and research.
-3rd quarter Submit to DGS: from start 1) Names of faculty advisors 2) Anticipated date of Qualifying Examination 3) Have first advisory committee meeting After 1 year Preparation for Qualifying Exam: 1) Submit possible titles of propositions 2) Consult your Advisory Committee and the DGS about the appointment of the Qualifying Examination Committee 3) Evaluate examination preparation strategy with research advisor and/or DGS 4) Book a date for Qualifying Examination After 6-7 quarters (by 1) Submit completed Worksheet for PhD course Requirements Spring of Year 2) and updated CV to EPS files.
-2) Qualifying exam completed no later than the middle of the seventh Quarter.
-Student submits TGS form: PhD Qualifying Exam 1-2 quarters after Inform the DGS of the selected PhD dissertation topic and research Qualifying Exam advisor.
-After Qualifying Exam 1) Qualifying examination committee must approve that and before the end of qualifying conditions have been met.
-Once the qualifying the 4 th year examination form has been approved, the student submits TGS form: PhD Prospectus 2) Form a Final Examination Committee.
-5 years 1) Defend dissertation in Final Examination from start 2) Submit dissertation 9 years Final deadline for completion and submission of dissertation. from start
+2 nd quarter Submit to DGS: Names of members of Graduate Advisory Committee 2 quarter 2 mil anna at a a (thuais a llui and proposition advisors.
+3rd quarter (typically 1) Have first graduate advisory committee meeting Spring of year 1) 2) Submit up to date CV to GSTS 4 th quarter (typically First year proposal due to committee at end Quarter 4 summer of year 1) Quarter 5 (typically Have graduate advisory committee meeting 2 Fall Year 2) Preparation for Qualifying Exam: 1) Review First Year Proposal with committee.
+2) Submit possible titles of research propositions in GSTS 3) Submit up to date CV to GSTS Quarter 6 Preparation for Qualifying Exam: Submit possible titles of propositions 2) Evaluate examination preparation strategy with research advisor and/or DGS 3) Book a date for Qualifying Examination Quarter 7 (typically Review progress towards course requirements with DGS.
+Spring of Year 2) 2) Submit updated CV to GSTS.
+3) Complete Qualifying examination no later than the middle of the seventh Quarter.
+Student submits TGS form: PhD Qualifying Exam Quarter 9 (typically Fall of Year 3) Individual development plan due to graduate advisory committee After Quarter 9 and 1) Qualifying examination committee must approve that before the end of the qualifying conditions have been met.
+4 th year 2) Submit up to date Individual Development Plan to GSTS 3) Once 1 and 2 approved by committee, student submits TGS form: PhD Prospectus 4) Form a Final Examination Committee.
+5 years 1) Defend dissertation in Final Examination from start 2) Submit dissertation 9 years Final deadline for completion and submission of dissertation. , from start · · · · · · · · · · · · · · · · · · · 1